Wahhabism: Islamic revivalism

-Portrait of a "Saudi" musketeer of Emirate of Diriyah.
+Portrait of a musketeer from the First Saudi State (Emirate of Diriyah).

 The Wahhabi movement was part of the Islamic revivalist trends of the 18th and 19th centuries; such as the Mahdist movement in 19th century Sudan, Senussi movement in Libya, Fulani movement of Uthman Dan Fodio in Nigeria, Faraizi movement of Haji Shariatullah (1784–1840) in Bengal, the South Asian Mujahidin movement of Sayyid Ahmed Barelvi (1786–1831) and the Padri movement (1803–1837) in Indonesia, all of which are considered precursors to the Arab Salafiyya movement of late nineteenth century.
 These movements sought an Islamic Reform, renewal and socio-moral re-generation of the society through a direct return to the fundamental Islamic sources (Qur'an and Hadith) and responded to the military, economic, social, moral, cultural stagnation of the Islamic World.
 The cause of decline was identified as the departure of Muslims from the Islamic values of the early Muslims during the era of the Salaf, brought about by the infiltration and assimilation of local and un-Islamic beliefs and practices.
 The prescribed cure for Muslim societies was therefore a return to "true Islam".